 But they're not the only ones up.
 Some students pull all-nighters to get committee work done.
 Others sleep first and wake up excruciatingly early to do class work.
 At every hour of the day, there are at least a few people awake and discussing their courses, playing chess, or strumming guitars.

-Classes are held on weekday mornings between breakfast and lunch.
+Classes are held on weekday mornings (and sometimes weekends) between breakfast and lunch.
 The CurCom chair writes up a class schedule at the beginning of each term to accommodate the needs of all students.
 Typically, a student has one or two ninety-minute classes each day.

 After classes, the community heads to the Boarding House (BH), summoned by five clangs of the big bell.
 Conversation at the lunch table ranges from spilt-over class discussions to the merit of videogames to plans for afternoon labor.
 The General Labor crew meets to work out the day's projects, the Farm Teamers discuss their irrigation schedule, and the cooks plan their dinner.

 Soon after lunch the BH crew is hard at work scrubbing pots, the Feed Truck is out on another run, and the rest of the students are scattered about, each with special projects for the afternoon.

 Most labor positions entail working from lunch until dinner.
 This could mean spending an entire day alone in an alfalfa field fixing leaks in irrigation lines, repairing fences and gates with a partner, or working as a group to dig up frozen pipes that need to be repaired and insulated.
 There are less romantic jobs that entail spending the day in the office or scrubbing toilets in the main building.